Is there a genuine company rescue culture in Scotland?

 There is only one company driving the rescue culture in Scotland, and you have found it!

 If you run an insolvent or struggling Scottish company the chance of rescue is low.
-Amazingly, less than 1% of insolvent companies are rescued by a company voluntary arrangement or CVA each year!
-This is compared to England and Wales, where proportionally, the CVA is used 4 times as often.
+Less than 1% of insolvent companies are rescued by a company voluntary arrangement (CVA) each year, compared to England and Wales, where proportionally, the CVA tool is used 4 times as often.

-In Q3 2017 there were 202 corporate insolvencies in Scotland.
-This is a reduction of 3.8% on the quarter before.
-You can view the infographic here
+In Q2 2019 there were 252 total corporate insolvencies in Scotland.
+This is an increase of 8.6% on the same quarter in 2018.
+You can view the full data publication here.

 There are many myths and misconceptions about CVAs.
 So if you have been told they don't work then read our worries and mistruths page here to see if this is the case.
-We have done over 500 CVAs so we are speaking from experience and we know what we are talking about.
+We have done over 500 CVAs so we are speaking from experience...we know what we are talking about.

 The standard approach in Scotland seems to be - if a company is struggling, whack in a winding up petition and knock the company over or place it into liquidation yourself.